Mentoring for Students/Mentees

 Students are encouraged to work with their mentor on a long-term goal, such as exploring different college majors or STEM fields, applying for internships, getting involved in research, meeting other scientists and engineers, and more.

-Engineering Student Success Center helps students identify a goal to work on during orientation.
+Engineering Student Success Center (ESS) staff help students identify a goal to work on during orientation.
 Then, students and their mentors determine which weekly mentoring activities will help students’ achieve their goal(s).
 A typical activity includes talking over coffee or touring the mentor’s workplace.
 Meeting times and activities are arranged by the mentors and mentees.

 Students must be a US citizen to be matched with a mentor from Air Force Research Laboratory or Sandia National Laboratories.
 If you are not a US Citizen, you can be matched with mentors from other organizations.